Q: What is ERIC?

 To access ERIC from the library homepage, click on "Find a Database," then select "E," then scroll down to "ERIC (at EBSCOhost)" on the list.

 Not all items in ERIC are available online in full-text.
 The items with EJ numbers are journal articles that may be available through other library databases.
 You may need to search for the journal by title to make sure we have access to the journal and issue with the article.
+Items that are available through ERIC (at EBSCOhost) will be available in one or more of the following ways:

 The library previously subscribed to ERIC in microfiche form, so some items may physically be available on the 3rd Floor of the Library.
 Items may also be obtained via interlibrary loan.